mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_topup

-<p>Retrieves the details of a top-up that has previously been created.
-Supply the unique top-up ID that was returned from your previous request, and Stripe will return the corresponding top-up information.</p>
+Retrieves the details of a top-up that has previously been created.
+Supply the unique top-up ID that was returned from your previous request, and Stripe will return the corresponding top-up information.

 <details><summary>Parameters</summary>